-- 1. Any time your child will not be in school on any specific day, you must place a phone call to the attendance line or submit an excuse note to the attendance office within 24 hours of the absence. - 2.
+- 1. Any time your child will not be in school on any specific day, you must place a phone call to 623-523-8350 or submit an excusal note to the FTA front office within 24 hours of the absence. - 2.
 All unreported absences will be documented as "unexcused" absences.
-The PreK-8 schools will attempt to contact parents/guardians within the first two hours of the school day, in order to ensure student safety and in an attempt to document an absence reason (A.R.S. § 15-807). - 3.
-Pursuit to A.R.S. § 15-803, a child can only be excused when they are accompanied by a parent or a person authorized by a parent. - 4.
+The school will attempt to contact parents/guardians within the first two hours of the school day, in order to ensure student safety and in an attempt to document an absence reason (A.R.S. § 15-807). - 3.
+Pursuant to A.R.S. § 15-803, a child can only be excused when he/she is accompanied by a parent or a person authorized by a parent. - 4.
 Pursuant to A.R.S. § 15-901, excused absences are identified by the Department of Education.
-The Department of Education defines an excused absence as an absence due to illness, doctor/mental or behavioral health appointment, bereavement, family emergencies, out-of-school suspensions, Armed Forces processing and Principal approved family vacations.
+The Department of Education defines an excused absence as an absence due to illness, doctor/mental or behavioral health appointment, bereavement, family emergencies, out-of-school suspensions.
+Armed Forces processing and Principal approved family vacations.
 Absences for religious purposes are also excused.
-If an absence occurs relating to any other term or condition, the absence shall be counted as unexcused. - 5.
+If an absence occurs relating to any other term or condition, the absences shall be counted as unexcused. - 5.
 A parent/guardian is the only person who may verify an unexcused absence.
 Unexcused absences may be verified by the parent/guardian by phone, in person, or in writing to the school office within 24 hours of a student returning to school from an absence. - 6.
 Any absence that has not been verified by a parent/guardian within 24 hours may be considered unexcused. - 7.
 A student who independently chooses not to attend school is considered truant and cannot be excused by the parent.
 This is classified as "Unauthorized Absence/Truancy/Leaving Campus without Authorization" on the Discipline Matrix, included in the Parent/Student Handbook. - 8.
 Arizona Revised Statute 15-803 defines absences as "excessive" when the number of absent days exceeds 10% of the number of required attendance days.
 For example, on a 180-day school calendar, excessive absences would equal 18 or more days absent.
 These include both excused and unexcused absences. - 9.
-When a student is excessively absent the school may meet with parent/guardian to create an attendance plan with expectations and possible outcomes; disciplinary action may occur depending on the reason for absences based on the Discipline Matrix provided in the Parent/Student Handbook. - 10.
-If your child is leaving school early for an appointment, they must check out through the attendance office with parent sign out, or parent permission for student drivers. - 11.
+When a student is excessively absent, disciplinary action will occur based on the Discipline Matrix provided in the Parent/Student Handbook.
+Extreme absenteeism and/or tardiness, regardless of the reason, may result in the loss of open enrollment from Freedom Traditional Academy. - 10.
+If your child is leaving school early for an appointment, he/she must check out through the attendance office with parent sign out, or parent permission for student drivers. - 11.
 Parents will be notified of absences via phone call or auto dialer and may receive letters after accumulated days of absences.
-Parents can select communication preferences in the Parent Portal (explained on page 15)
+Parents can select communication preferences in the Parent Portal (explained on page 24).